RobertLuiten/project3docs/README.md

-# project3.github.io
-Documentation for Project3 multilayer network analysis and visualization software
+# Welcome To Project3 Documentation

+## What is Project3?

+Project3 is a multilayer network visualization and anaylsis tool being completed as part of research in UW's Interactive Design Lab.

+## User Documentation
+For user documentation, go here.

+## Developer Documentation
+For developer documentation, go here.